- Only the candidates of Kerala origin are eligible for claiming seats under reservation.

 M.Pharm.
 One seat per center

 The applicants under teacher’s quota should have minimum five years teaching experience in the institution of SME and satisfy the conditions prescribed therein for admission to the course.
-They shall also execute a bond with the University as prescribed and abide by the rules of the University .
+They shall also execute a bond with the CPAS as prescribed and abide by the rules of the CPAS.